Tom Fleetwood

-Tom Fleetwood (born 06/12/1888, died 23/04/1966) was a footballer who played in the Football League for Everton, Rochdale and Oldham Athletic.
+Tom Fleetwood (6 December 1888 – 23 April 1966) was a footballer who played in the Football League for Everton, Rochdale and Oldham Athletic.
+Fleetwood played 264 league games for Everton, in a number of positions, although he was mainly a centre-half.

-Fleetwood signed for Everton in 1911 and had a good career playing 264 league games,in a number of positions, he was mainly "A Centre Half as hard as nails" this statement was on a caricature that our family own and his nickname was "THE WAR HORSE".

-He won the old English First Division Football League with his beloved Everton in the 1914–15 season.
-Fleetwood later in his career signed for Oldham Athletic but returned to Everton as a scout then had the honour of becoming Chief Scout and had a large influence in the signing/scouting of Dixie Dean and Tommy Lawton.
+After signing for Everton in 1911, he won the Football League First Division with his beloved club in the 1914–15 season.
+Fleetwood later played for Oldham Athletic before returning to Everton after his playing career, initially as a scout and subsequently as chief scout, where he played a key role in the recruitment of Dixie Dean and Tommy Lawton.